1. Initially Focusing on Video File Recovery

 Prior to speaking of object identification and detection, note that most of the above-mentioned tricks are conducted manually.
 However, spending endless time and effort by manpower to identify objects and people ends up with unreliable so-called “clues” or “observations” has been verified to be absurd nowadays.

-With all the emerging technologies like facial recognition, motion detection, and object identification, most of the work is possible to be processed by industry-grade forensic video supporting tools like VIP 2.0.
+With all the emerging technologies like facial recognition, motion detection, and object identification, most of the work is possible to be processed by industry-grade video forensic tools like VIP 2.0.

 It’s never more easy than today to intelligently identify a car, weapon, drug or person automatically and calculate the most possible alteration of an identified object among their moving direction and motion trail.